58751 views | 174 | Last updated on Oct 22, 2021 Guns

-Our librarians are not able to give advice on any particular sale, so if you are not sure whether it would be legal sell your gun to a certain person it is best to ask an attorney.
-Or, you could conduct the sale with the help of an FFL dealer who would run a background check on the buyer.
+Our librarians are not able to give advice on any particular sale, so if you are not sure whether it would be legal to sell your gun to a certain person it is best to ask an attorney.
+You could also conduct the sale with the help of an FFL dealer who could run a background check on the buyer.
 Below we've listed some general legal requirements for private sales, but this page should not be considered a complete list of requirements.

 Private sellers may not sell their firearm if:

 Private sellers are not required by federal law or Texas law to do a background check before selling a firearm.
 If you are selling your gun to another person and you would like to run a NICS background check before the sale, you could arrange to do the sale through an FFL dealer.
 The FBI does not offer NICS background check services to the general public.

 Neither federal law nor Texas law requires private sellers to keep a record when they sell a firearm.
 FFL dealers are required to keep records of their sales, but these requirements do not apply to private sellers.
 Even though it is not required by law, you may want to keep a record of the sale for your own purposes.
 See this ATF brochure for best practices to follow when selling a firearm.